 Shortly before shutting down the Sigma, I re-assembled all of the operating system modules and routed the listings to tape.
 Years later, when we acquired the FR80/A microfilmer, I copied these to 48X microfiche.

-Before the Sigma was retired, a final save of all disk files was made to tape, to help out users who might have *thought* they transferred everything they would need but were wrong, and those users who simply weren't aware a change was being made (I usually refer to these as faculty on sabbatical on Pluto).
+Before the Sigma was retired, a final save of all disk files was made to tape, to help out users who might have *thought* they transferred everything they would need but were wrong, and those users who simply weren't aware a change was being made (I refered to these as faculty on sabbatical on Pluto).
 We also dumped to tape the contents of all the user-owned removable disk packs.